CreateAPI/CreateAPI/README.md

 ## Configuration

-// TODO: test that when you procide default options like this , it works
+CreateAPI supports a massive number of customization options with more to come.
 You can use either YAML or JSON as configuration files.

-The default options the following:
+An example configuration file featuring all available options set to the default parameters.

 ```yaml
 # Modifier for all generated declarations